wooky/zupnp/README.md

 ```

 ## Documentation
 Detailed documentation is in progress.
-For now, check the test directory to see how some features work.
+For now, check the [test](test) directory to see how some features work.

+## Examples
+Some examples are included in the [samples](samples) directory.
+Those include:
+* [website](samples/website) - basic demonstration of static content, GET, and POST requests

 ## License
 Licensed under the MIT license.